SaabK/portfolio/Readme.md

 - React V18
 - EmailJS
 - React-Modal
+- Font Awesome Icons

-### **Additions**:
+### **Additions/Changes**:

-- Modal Icon For Form
+- Deleted Fiverr Icon
+- Used Font Awesome Icons

 ### **Problems**:

 - No Personal Image
 - Not Responsive
-- Fiverr Icon does not have a link
-- No Modal for Fiverr Icon
+- Icons Do Not Match Color Scheme
 - Not Clean Code
-- No React Involved
 - No Logo